hazelcast/hazelcast/site/docs/design-docs/005-cdc-sources.md

 * more supported databases coming in future versions

 `cdc-debezium` is the core module.
-It generates a self-contained JAR with all dependencies included and is stored in the `opt` folder of the distribution.
-The `cdc-mysql` and `cdc-postgres` jars are also in the `opt` folder of the distribution, but they don't contain dependencies, so have to be put on the classpath together with the `cdc-debezium` jar.
+It generates a self-contained JAR with all dependencies included and is stored in the `lib` folder of the distribution.
+The `cdc-mysql` and `cdc-postgres` jars are also in the `lib` folder of the distribution, but they don't contain dependencies, so have to be put on the classpath together with the `cdc-debezium` jar.

 For example to make members of a cluster able to work with MySQL CDC